Summary: Seigaku's resident data man finds the greatest surprise of his life… inside his shoe locker.

 "Ah, I see."
 He said.
 "We should do our best with these, then."

 "Um," Natsumi started.
 Think, Natsu, Think!
 "Don't you get tired doing all these by yourself everyday?
 You just came from tennis practice and all."

 "Nah.
 I got used to it."
 Inui checked the test papers in front of him.
 "It has already been part of my routine."

-"Ah, it does.
-Especially when all the papers you're checking are the same."
+"Ah, it does, especially when all the papers you're checking are the same."
 He said.
-"Though it gets a bit fun sometimes when I chance upon my teammates' papers.
+"It gets a bit fun sometimes when I chance upon my teammates' papers.
 It's Ii data for me."